7xrobin/simple_webpack_boilerplate/README.md

 $ yarn start
 ```

-Build in develop mode (Not minified)
+Build in develop mode (Not minified files)

 ```
 $ yarn build-dev
 ```

-Build for Production (Not minified)
+Build for Production (Minified files)

 ```
-$ yarn build-dev
+$ yarn build
 ```

 Done!
 Open index.html in browser for a cat image.